PONDERINGS

 scratch scratch scraaaaaatch

-are you trying to escape
+as if trying to escape

-like an animal traped in a wall?
+like an animal trapped in a wall

 a deep throated goose moans